DMOJ/docs/docs/site/mathoid.md

 Restart DMOJ for the changes to take effect.
 After restarting, you may have to purge Django's cache before seeing any changes.

 ## Using Mathoid math in problem statements
-A snippet of a problem statement using Mathoid ot render math is shown below.
+A snippet of a problem statement using Mathoid to render math is shown below.

 ```md
 The Fibonacci sequence is a well known sequence of numbers in which